ozolotareva/unpast_paper/README.md

 # DESMOND2

 DESMOND2 is a novel method for identification of differentially expressed biclusters.
-It is an unconstrained version of DESMOND: https://github.com/ozolotareva/DESMOND
+It is an unconstrained version of DESMOND [https://github.com/ozolotareva/DESMOND][repository],  [https://academic.oup.com/bioinformatics/article/37/12/1691/6039116?login=true][publication]

 Major modifications:
  * does not require the network